kivy/python-for-android/README.md

 Android's NDK may not work.

 Those mentioned changes has been done this way to make easier the transition between python3 and python2.

-We will slowly phase out python2 support towards 2020...so...if you are using python2 in your projects you should consider migrating it into python3.
+On march of 2020 we dropped python2 support since the python team dropped python2 support.

 ## Contributors